sy2002/QNICE-FPGA/vhdl/hw/MEGA65/README.md

 ---------------

 The MEGA65 Hardware Drivers were written by Paul Gardner-Stephen, who is also co-founder of the MEGA65 project.
+They are located in the `drivers` subfolder.

 The GitHub repository of the MEGA65 Core is here:
 [https://github.com/MEGA65/mega65-core](https://github.com/MEGA65/mega65-core).